 The process of obtaining a blood sample for testing is called venipuncture.

 First, they sterilize the area with an antiseptic.
-He or she will then wrap an elastic band around your arm to allow blood to fill the veins.
+They then wrap an elastic band around your arm to allow blood to fill the veins.

 Once collected, the blood is sent to a laboratory for analysis.

 Low levels of uric acid are less common than high levels and are less of a health concern.

-- gout (recurring attacks of acute arthritis)
+- gout, which involves recurring attacks of acute arthritis

-- bone marrow disorders (such as leukemia)
+- bone marrow disorders, such as leukemia

 - a diet high in purines

-- kidney disorders (such as acute kidney failure)
+- kidney disorders, such as acute kidney failure

 - kidney stones